xkrieg/hyogen_helper/readme.md

 **For Next Semester**
 - Fix name on reports (no names are currently added)
-- Fix error where no post report means no grade
 - Make it so "post_report" or "pre_report" are automatically populated

 **Autmatic Essay Grading**